rackerlabs/docs-aws/docs/service-blocks/index.rst

 * A Solutions Architect to understand your requirements and create a high-level proposal document for your approval.

-* A Build Engineer who builds and deploys the environment according to the design document.
+* A Build Engineer to build and deploy the environment according to the design document.

-* A Design document, which describes the detailed solution design.
+* A Design document to describes the detailed solution design.
 We share this document and require your approval of the design before deploying the solution.

 * An AWS Environment in which the deployed solution runs on AWS.